dubanoze/Inspection_Bot/Eclipse_Integration.md

 ![Alt text][run_project]

-If USB microscope is connected to the computer, the program should start running and begin saving images to the saved_images directory.
+If USB microscope is connected to the computer, the program should start running and begin saving images to the 'saved_images' directory.
+Right click on the 'save_images' directory and click 'Refresh' to see the saved images.

 ![Alt text][run_camera]